MEDWAY YOUTH BASEBALL

 Once a non-starter is removed from a game, they may re-enter only under the following situations: If a team is unable to field 9 legal players due to illness, injury or ejection.
 The opposing manager shall select a previously used player to re-enter the game.

-A player must participate in a minimum of six games during the tournament to be eligible for the playoffs.
-An exception may be made by the Medway Summer Committee for a player who is injured at the start of or during the tournament.
+A player must participate in a minimum of 50% of their team’s games during the season to be eligible for the playoffs.
+An exception may be made by the Medway Summer Committee for a player who is injured at the start of or during the season.
 Teams must request an exception from the Summer Committee.

 Base runners must avoid contact at 2nd, 3rd and Home whenever there is a play at the base.
 The intent of this rule is to avoid collisions.
 Failure to avoid contact will be an Umpire decision to call the base runner out.
 If the runner fails to slide, they will not necessarily be ruled out; this will also be an Umpire decision.
 The runner may not hurdle or jump over the fielder to avoid a tag.
 In that situation, the runner will be ruled out.
 Head first slides into an advancing base are not allowed; this includes first base.
 The player will be called out.
 A player may slide head first when returning to a base.
 In these base running rulings, the Umpire’s call is not subject to protest.